flybywiresim/docs/docs/pilots-corner/airliner-flying-guide/weather.md

     === "TEMP/DEWPOINT"

         Next is the temperature and dewpoint written as TT/DD.
 This is always in Celsius and can be listed with an M before each figure to indicate minus.
-For example, 02/M03 means 2 degrees Celsius with a dewpoint of -3 Celsius
+For example, 02/M03 means 2° Celsius with a dewpoint of -3° Celsius

     === "QNH"

-        The QNH is next, listed as four digits, started by either a Q for hPA or an A or in.Hg.
+        The QNH is next, listed as four digits, started by either a Q for hPA or an A for in.Hg.

     === "REMARKS"